Lightstreamer/Lightstreamer-example-Chat-adapter-node/README.md

 ### Dig the Code

-The project consists of to JavaScript source files:
+The project consists of two JavaScript source files:
 * `nodechat.js`, contains the code for the Chat Data and Metadata Adapter;
 * `robustconnect.js`, manages the connection to the Proxy Adapter.